- County Government

 - Mayor John Antaramian (designee John Morrissey), term does not expire

-- Kenosha Police Interim Chief Eric Larsen, term expires March 16, 2023
+- Kenosha Police Chief Patrick Patton, term expires March 16, 2026

 - At-large seat appointed jointly by the Mayor and County Executive and confirmed by the Common Council and County Board: Currently vacant